tidalcycles/tidal-chocolatey/README.md

 Make sure you have Chocolatey installed.
 See https://chocolatey.org for more information.

-1. Run Windows PowerShell with admin privledges, and then execute this command:
+1. Run Windows PowerShell with admin privileges (which you can find by holding down the windows key and pressing x), and then execute this command:

 ```bash
 choco install tidalcycles